gravity-nip/gravity-nip.github.io/_pages/alumni.md

 We are proud of our alumni who thrive and meaningfully contribute to different sectors of society all around the world.

-Please visit our [<i>Student Training</i>](https://gravity-nip.github.io/training/) page to check out the activities we conduct to help foster critical thinking and develop strong problem solving skills in all our members.
+Please visit our [<i>Student Training</i>](https://gravity-nip.github.io/training/) page to check our regular training activities, which are designed to help foster analytical thinking and develop strong problem solving skills in all our members.

 {% assign number_printed = 0 %}